 Freedom Mobile review – plans

 The regular Freedom Mobile plans can save you some major coin.
 It’s also got occasional special, limited-time offers, too, so it’s a good idea to check in from time to time.

-There are less conventional Freedom Mobile plans too, like a bare-bones $50 version.
+There are less conventional Freedom Mobile plans too, like a bare-bones $55 a month version.
 Interestingly, it doesn’t come with any plain old calling included.
 Instead, you get 10GB of data, unlimited texting globally, with calls in Canada and the U.S. priced at $0.05 per minute.
 That seemed weird to me at first, but then I remembered how infrequently people make calls these days.
 I mostly only make voice calls for work-related interviews (which certainly isn’t a universal need), otherwise I text and email (or use any number of web-based apps like Skype, and Google Hangouts).
 Options like this might make Freedom pretty appealing to some.

 Freedom Mobile review – MyTab phones

 Need a new phone?
 Freedom Mobile plans include MyTab — basically payment plans for new devices.
 It saves you a few dollars on a phone by upping your monthly phone bill.

 Freedom Mobile’s language is a little misleading, suggesting you can get a free phone with your plan.
 In reality, there’s clearly price tag on each device.